codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 1. Select each tool to configure and toggle the corresponding code patterns using the checkbox next to each pattern.

+    !!! tip
+        Codacy displays the tag **New**  for one month next to the name of any recently added code patterns.

     ![Configuring code patterns](images/code-patterns-configure.png)

     To see an explanation of the issues that a pattern detects and how to fix them, click **Show details**.
 Some patterns also allow you to configure the rules for detecting issues.